Graduate Academic Policies

 Course Withdrawal

-Students who wish to withdraw from a course after the add-drop period indicated in the Academic Calendar, must submit a course withdrawal form to the King Graduate School Office.
+Students who wish to withdraw from a course after the last date for program changes (i.e., after the Add-Drop period) indicated in the Academic Calendar must submit a course withdrawal form to the King Graduate School Office.
+Students who officially withdraw from a course will receive a grade of “W” (Withdrawal) that does not affect the GPA.

 Program Withdrawal